-Don’t agree to give a recorded statement to the at-fault driver’s insurance company.
 It’s not a legal requirement.
 Only the policyholder must do so.
-If your own insurance carrier requests a recorded statement, you will have to give one, but be sure to consult with a Charlotte car accident attorney first to ensure you don’t say the wrong thing.
+If your own insurance carrier requests a recorded statement, you will have to give one, but be sure to consult with a Charlotte car accident law firm first to ensure you don’t say the wrong thing.

-Don’t sign anything unless your attorney says it’s okay.
 Insurance companies don’t care about claimants.
-They only care about saving money by trying to find ways to deny a claim or provide a low settlement.
+They only care about saving money by trying to find ways to deny an accident injury claim or provide a low settlement.
 If you sign any documents without knowing what they are, you could end up signing away your rights to the maximum settlement available.
 Give all forms you receive from the insurance adjuster to your Charlotte car accident lawyer to review first.

 At DeMayo Law Offices, we understand the heavy toll a serious car accident can take on your well-being.
 The physical pain and emotional trauma you’re experiencing can affect every area of your life.
 You might not be able to work and worry about supporting your family.
 If your injuries are permanent, you might wonder what your future will look like.
-It’s a devastating situation.
-You deserve a financial award for your losses, and we will help you pursue it.
+During this difficult time, you deserve to receive financial compensation for your losses, and we are committed to assisting you in pursuing it.

 Since you already incurred enough expenses, we won’t add any additional costs to your plate.
 Our Charlotte car accident attorneys work on a contingency-fee-basis.
 That means there are no legal fees unless we recover a settlement or favorable jury verdict.
 If we don’t win your case, you won’t owe us anything.